centreon/centreon-documentation/cloud/releases/cloud-release-notes.md

 ## December 17th, 2024

-This release contrains numerous bugs and vulnerability fixes but also the following improvements:
+This release contains numerous bug and vulnerability fixes but also the following improvements:

 ### Centreon IT Edition

 **Data Collection**

-- Thanks to Additional Connector Configurations feature, you can now define the credentials to access a monitored resource through the Centreon interface rather than having to connect to your pollers manually.
+- Thanks to the Additional Connector Configurations feature, you can now define the credentials to access a monitored resource through the Centreon interface rather than having to connect to your pollers manually.
 - It is also now possible to duplicate and then customize commands coming from official Centreon Monitoring Connectors.

 ## October 10th, 2024